ikeology/variantnetworks/pi-config/setupSSH.md

 Lessons Learned:

+- once the pi is plugged in, the best way to check for it is by pinging `ping raspberrypi.local` this should provide the IP addresses for any Pi on the same wifi or ethernet network.
-- during setup the name of the pi in the imager is important it defines how my mac will identify the server.
+- during setup the name of the pi in the imager is important.
+It defines how the mac will identify the server.
 - SSH is annoying, but still worth figuring out because it makes the rest of the setup process seamless.
 - Connecting my Mac and Pi to my phone hotspot is a good workaround to getting into the pi.
 - Little problem cost big time, but its worth figuring out whats wrong now while I have free chatGPT and time to play vs later when these things aren't available.